Kikumu/SQL/README.md

-# SQL
+# SQL Sports Management System
-Sports portable DBMS(sqlite)
-download repository.
-go to the "sqlit2" folder, click on "bin" then click on "debug" scroll down to find the executable folder "sqlite2" run the program
+## Requirements
+Visual Studio Community 2017 onwards

+# How to Launch
+1) Download Repository and extract files.
+2) Navigate to solution by going to SQL_master->sqlite2->sqlite2.sln
+3) Launch "sqlite2.sln" using visual studio
+4) After Launching the program, click "start" on the IDE